boltops-tools/terraspace-docs/_docs/config/cache-dir.md

 ## Object Interface

-When setting it as a Object, the instacne method `call` should also return a String with a pattern for Terraspace to use for substitution.
+When setting it as a Object, the instance method `call` should also return a String with a pattern for Terraspace to use for substitution.

 ```ruby
 class CustomBuildDir